 (Erythema Multiforme Minor; Erythema Multiforme Major)

-DefinitionErythema multiforme is a skin condition often associated with an overreaction to an infection or medication.
+DefinitionErythema multiforme is a skin condition often associated with an overreaction to an infection (usuallu herpes simplex) or medication.
 It can affect skin throughout the body.
 Erythema multiforme has two forms:

-- Erythema multiforme major—rare, usually more severe, less likely go away on its own, and can be life threatening
+- Erythema multiforme major—rare, usually more severe, less likely go away on its own, and usually caused by medications

 CausesErythema multiforme is an overreaction of the immune system to a certain trigger.
-Some erythema multiforme is associated with an infection or certain medications, though the exact trigger is not always known.
+Some erythema multiforme is associated with an infection or certain medications, though the exact trigger may not be known half the time.
 It is not clear why some people have this reaction.

 Risk FactorsErythema multiforme is more common in young adults.Factors that may increase your chance of getting erythema multiforme include:

 - Infection or history of infection caused by